TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 ### `coalesce`
 {: .no_toc }
 Takes as many arguments as you provide it and returns the first non-null value.
 This is useful for defaulting values if a null value is provided.

 Example: `coalesce(triggerBody()?['n.SB.P1.D.changedAddress'], 'N/A')`

 ### `contains`
 {: .no_toc }
 Returns whether a string contains another string.

 Example: `contains(item()['colddmcSBP5MemployedBy'], 'MTAC&D'`

 ### `equals`
 {: .no_toc }

-Takes two arguments and returns whether they are equal
+Takes two arguments and returns whether they are equal.

 Example: `equals(triggerBody()?['sc.SB.P3.H.compensationRating'], 'Yes')`

 ### `if`